adamantmc/backpropagation/README.md

 Each review can be either positive (1) or negative (0).
 After shuffling the training set, 10% of the reviews (1250) are used as the validation set.

 The reviews are processed using `scikit-learn`'s TfidfVectorizer in order to obtain vectors for each piece of text.
 The size vocabulary has an upper limit of 5000 words, after removing stop-words and very frequent words (max_df=0.5 - if more than half the reviews contain the same word, it's probably irrelevant to the review's label since the labels are distributed uniformly).

+The code that handles the text preprocessing and the network creation is in the `main.py` file.

 #### Training Parameters